Tom of Finland to open Göteborg Film Festival

 As the festival’s opening film, Tom of Finland will be shown at 40 locations in honour of the event’s 40th anniversary.

 The screening in Gothenburg will be the film’s world premiere on 27 January.
 In Finland, the film will hit the screens on 24 February and in Sweden a week later.

-“We are very proud about being able to screen Tom of Finland as the opening film,” the festival’s artistic director Jonas Holmberg says.
+“We are very proud about being able to screen Tom of Finland as the opening film,” the festival’s artistic director Jonas Holmberg says, in a release.
 “It’s a beautiful, intelligent and deeply moving portrayal of a fascinating life and a unique artistry.
 Tom of Finland is an artistically powerful film possessing great power to attract international attention, which makes it the perfect opening film for the Göteborg Film Festival.”

 In the film, the director Dome Karukoski describes the life of Touko Aaltonen, an artist and gay icon known as Tom of Finland.
 The now renowned artist whose work is exhibited in galleries began his artistic career when homosexuality was still illegal in Finland.

 Göteborg Film Festival is the leading film festival in the Nordic countries, the main goal of which is to be the springboard that sends new Nordic film out into the world.
 Last year, the event draw around 30 000 visitors.